Subhadeep Datta logo

 • Deliver smoother, more responsive user experiences

-So, the next time you build a search bar, remember:
+So, the next time you build a search bar, remember: Fast isn't about doing everything instantly.
+It's about doing it smartly.

 📚 Key Takeaways